 The partnership will initially focus on two concrete solutions

-Passenger flow analysis BSCA and Telenet will develop a passenger and visitor flow mapping and analysis solution, which should allow BSCA management to better understand, manage, market and improve the general public’s movements in the airport.
+Passenger flow analysis BSCA and Telenet will develop a passenger and visitor flow mapping and analysis solution, which should allow BSCA management to better understand, manage, market, and improve the general public’s movements in the airport.

 Connected smart parking system Telenet IoT

 Following a satisfaction survey carried out by BSCA, parking is currently the main stress factor for passengers and visitors to the airport.
 Telenet and BSCA are therefore also going to develop a parking system together, aimed at considerably improving the user experience.
 It will therefore be possible to reserve and pay for a parking space online using the application.
-Smart cameras will then automatically recognise the registration plate at the car park entrance, while sensors connected by Telenet’s NB-IoT network will indicate free spaces.
+Smart cameras will then automatically recognize the registration plate at the car park entrance, while sensors connected by Telenet’s NB-IoT network will indicate free spaces.
 A first set of 500 spaces should be made available through this new system as of the summer of 2019.